nokia/SReXperts/docs/nsp/intermediate/48-nsp-device-specific-infra-config.md

     "exclude": ["sonet-sdh","tdm","otu","network","gnss","dwdm","access","scheduler","transceiver","dist-cpu-protection","ethernet","hybrid-buffer-allocation","modify-buffer-allocation"]
 }
 ```

+The example *.igen file above excludes `ethernet` attributes.
+If you want attributes such as mode, encapsulation, or mtu-size to be accessible from your intent-type, you can remove the `ethernet` context from the `exclude` list.
+Keep in mind that the `ethernet` subtree is relatively large, which will add significant detail to the configuration forms and increases the time required to generate the intent type.

 Once again, be sure to update the `device` attribute so it matches the `PE1` node for your group.
 The example shown above corresponds to `group 1`.
 ///